 Close

-Children are considered at risk is any of the following are true:
+Children are considered at risk if any of the following are true:

 • Child’s parent or primary caregiver works with lead.

-• Examples include: battery recycling or manufacture, lead smelting, lead mining, auto repair, shipbuilding, construction, plumbing, and glass manufacturer
+Examples include: battery recycling or manufacturing, lead smelting, lead mining, auto repair, shipbuilding, construction, plumbing, and glass manufacturers.

 • Child has a sibling or frequent playmate with elevated blood lead levels.